telerik/ajax-docs/controls/dropdowntree/design-time/smart-tag.md

 ## Ajax Resources

-* **Add RadAjaxManager...** includes a RadAjaxManager component on the form, allowing fine-grain control over how controls are updated via AJAX.
+* **Add RadAjaxManager...**: Includes a RadAjaxManager component on the form that allows for fine control over how controls are updated via AJAX.

-* **Add ScriptManager** includes a ScriptManager, which manages ASP.NET Ajax script libraries and script files, partial-page rendering, and client proxy class generation for Web and application services.
+* **Add ScriptManager**: Includes a ScriptManager, which manages ASP.NET Ajax script libraries and script files, partial-page rendering, and client proxy class generation for Web and application services.

-* **Add RadScriptManager** - RadScriptManager performs the same tasks as **ScriptManager** but can also combine all for ASP.NET AJAX JavaScript resources into a single web resource request for better performance.
+* **Add RadScriptManager**: RadScriptManager performs the same tasks as **ScriptManager** but can also combine all for ASP.NET AJAX JavaScript resources into a single web resource request for better performance.

-* **Add RadStyleSheetManager**: The RadStyleSheetManager component enables you to combine all CSS output for for ASP.NET AJAX controls into a single stylesheet web resource request.
+* **Add RadStyleSheetManager**: The RadStyleSheetManager component enables you to combine all CSS output for ASP.NET AJAX controls into a single stylesheet web resource request.